apache/incubator-kie-drools/README.md

   lists with heterogeneous element types.
 This is an experimental extension and does limit the functionality of some functions and filters.
 We will re-evaluate this decision in the future.

+2. __TypeRef link between Decision Tables and Item Definitions__: on decision tables/input clause,
+  if no values list is defined, the engine automatically checks the type reference and apply the allowed values check if it is defined.